 Volunteers can begin the IVHQ Colombia - Cartagena volunteer program on the 1st and 15th of every month.
 Volunteers can choose to volunteer for periods ranging from 2 weeks to 12 weeks.

 The Teaching English project provides the opportunity for students from low-income communities in Cartagena to learn English with the support of international volunteers.
 While students generally receive English lessons at school, the Teaching English project supplements those lessons, giving Colombian students the invaluable experience of conversing with fluent English speakers.
 Volunteers also have the opportunity to provide support for students in learning Mathematics, Sciences, Humanities, Music, Sports, Dance and Art.
 Volunteers encourage young students to believe that although they may come from poor backgrounds, they can become the doctors, teachers, sport stars, mathematicians and artists of the future.
 Volunteers on the Teaching English project work with students from primary school age through to elderly in local schools, day care centers, foster homes and community centers.
 Placements on this project are flexible and volunteers can either be involved with tutoring a few students or teaching a full class, as well as teaching English students at a beginner or intermediate level.
 Volunteers often work together to create their lesson plans and are encouraged to be creative and bring new ideas to their placements.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
-However, we encourage volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
+However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.

 The Childcare project aims to support various childcare centers in Cartagena by easing the workload for local workers through the assistance of volunteers.
 Volunteers work with children ranging in age from 7 to 18 years old, who are in desperate need of affection, attention and education.
 Volunteers play an invaluable role in providing knowledge, care and attention to these children and can join in with games, song and dance, reading and writing lessons, meal times and basic chores.
 Volunteers on the Childcare project are placed in day care centers, and also a foundation for children with cancer.